sophia-xxx/google_scholar_neo4j/django-react/backend/scholar_apis/README.md

 ## SQLite data migrate to neo4j
 * pip install py2neo <br />
-* open neo4j, then set username and password <br />
+* open neo4j, create new database, then set username and password.
+The default value of username and password are all 'neo4j'. <br />
 * modify the conneciton username and password in migrate_data.py </br>
 * in project file, run command >python3 migrate_data.py <br />